Norway Fjords with Kids: Bergen, Flam, and the Family Cruise Alternative

 The Cruise vs. Land-Based Question

-This is the question that makes families spend 5,000 dollars without thinking.
-Here is the honest comparison:
+This is the question that makes families spend $5,000 without thinking.
+Here's the honest comparison:

 Cruise pros: One unpacking.
 Predictable schedule.
 Sometimes cheaper than equivalent land-based for older kids who eat all-inclusive.

 Cruise cons: 4 to 6 hours in port maximum.
-You see the touristy harbor.
+You see the touristy harbour.
 You miss Bergen at night, Bergen at dawn, the actual Norway.
-Cost is 4,000 to 8,000 dollars per family before flights.
+Cost is $4,000 to $8,000 per family before flights.

 Land-based pros: Half the price.
 You get to know Bergen properly.
 The Norway in a Nutshell loop is a deeper fjord experience than any cruise excursion.
 Kids get a real bed in a hotel, not a cabin.

 Our verdict: skip the cruise.
-Use land-based for less money and more memorable trip.
-The exception is if you have older grandparents joining who cannot walk a fjord cruise and would prefer being unpacked on a ship.
+Use land-based for less money and a more memorable trip.
+The exception is if you have older grandparents joining who cannot walk a fjord cruise and would prefer being unpacked on a ship - in which case, sure, cruise.

 Where to Eat with Kids in Norway

 Norway is expensive.
 Like, breathtakingly expensive.
-A casual dinner for a family of 4 runs 100 to 180 dollars.
+A casual dinner for a family of 4 runs $100 to $180.
 Strategies:

-• Fish market lunch.
-Bergen's fish market does fish soup (around 14 dollars) and fish-and-chips that kids will eat.
+- Fish market lunch.
+Bergen's fish market does fish soup (around $14) and fish-and-chips that kids will eat.
 Lighter on the wallet than dinner.

-• Hot dogs at 7-Eleven - sounds bad, is actually good and cheap (5 to 7 dollars)
+- Hot dogs at 7-Eleven - sounds bad, is actually good and cheap ($5 to $7).
+I am not kidding.
+The Norwegians eat them.

-• Picnics from grocery stores.
+- Picnics from grocery stores.
 Rema 1000 and Kiwi grocery chains are reasonable.
-Bread, cheese, smoked salmon, fruit - dinner for 4 for 30 to 40 dollars.
+Bread, cheese, smoked salmon, fruit - dinner for 4 for $30 to $40.

-• Hotel breakfast buffet.
-Many Norwegian hotels include a massive breakfast that is enormous - eat well, take a picnic for lunch.
+- Hotel breakfast buffet.
+Many Norwegian hotels include a massive breakfast - eat well, take a picnic for lunch.

 What to Pack for Norway Fjords